isomerpages/singapore-customs-old/_about-us/07a2-TradeNet-Solution-Providers.md

 # TradeNet Front-end Solution Providers

-This table shows the front-end solution providers for TradeNet version 4.1.
+This table shows the front-end solution providers for TradeNet

 ***